Learning objectives:

 7. Duplicate the button you made yesterday.

-8. Make a more interesting background
+8. Make the background more interesting

-10. Align & refine the layout
+9. Align & refine the layout

 The last thing to do today is to make sure that everything is nicely aligned.
 Here are some things to check:

-• Do those rectangles line up perfectly with the grid columns?
+- Do the “Username” and “Password” input fields line up with the columns?

 Ta-da!

-That’s it for Day 2—tomorrow, we’ll be creating a logo and some icons using the pen tool.
+Congrats on completing your first app screen in Figma!
+How are you going to celebrate this big win?
+For Day 3, we’ll be designing a logo and some icons using the pen tool.
 See you then!

 Today’s bonuses